adithya-n05/Elastic-Search-Notes/Notes/New notes set.md

 These explanations and code examples should help you understand dynamic templates and their usage in Elasticsearch, even if you're not familiar with HTTP commands, JSON files, parameters, or Elasticsearch itself.

-Sure!
-Here are the revised notes with explanations, including code snippets, intended for a reader who is not familiar with HTTP commands, JSON files, parameters, or Elasticsearch:

 ## Mapping Recommendations

 Before we dive back into analyzers, I'd like to share a couple of recommendations regarding mapping in Elasticsearch.
 These are my personal opinions, so feel free to decide whether or not to follow them.